-Bill first wrote about digital money 15 years ago in his book “The Road Ahead”.
-These days, he’s excited about financial services being offered in Africa over mobile phones.
+I first wrote about digital money 15 years ago in my book “The Road Ahead”.
+These days, I'm excited about financial services being offered in Africa over mobile phones.
 They provide an easy, safe and affordable way for millions of poor people to send, receive and store money.

 When I visited Kenya last December I had a chance to observe M-PESA, which is a mobile money service that is being used by more than 13 million people for storing and transferring money.
 Services like M-PESA are exciting because financial services of any kind have been available to only 10 percent of the 2.5 billion people who live on less than $2 per day.
 M-PESA showed me a new world of possibility brought by that great piece of technology, the mobile phone.
 A recent study found, among other things, that M-PESA allows users to maintain steady levels of consumption, particularly of food, through shocks such as job loss, illness, harvest failure and livestock deaths.